• Skip to primary navigation

 • ×

-Home » Recipes » Christmas
+Home » Recipes » Homemade Candy

 Tart Balsamic Blueberry Gumdrops Recipe

-Use ordinary blueberries that you can find in any grocery store and turn them into some scrumptious gumdrops.
+Use ordinary blueberries that you can find in any grocery store and turn them into scrumptious gumdrops.
 This Tart Balsamic Blueberry Gumdrops Recipe is the perfect way to add some freshness to a holiday favorite.

 The challenge they presented was to create a unique recipe using blueberries and either coconut, balsamic vinegar, rosemary, and bananas.
-I had ideas for all these ingredients and decided to start with some blueberry balsamic gumdrops.

 I've been wanting to make gumdrops using real fruit, I love berries and balsamic vinegar, and this was the perfect opportunity to give this idea a try.